 How does your index work?

-GitHits builds an index of open-source code, whether it comes from a package dependency or a standalone repository.
-For each repository, we fetch a specific commit and extract files, symbols, imports, call relationships, and documentation into a code graph.
+GitHits builds a version-aware index of public open-source code and packages.
+For each repository or package version, we fetch a specific commit and extract files, symbols, imports, call relationships, and documentation into a code graph.

 Is your index static?